-.

-A “yard estimate” of 2,000 ppm lead across the yard.

-A maximum of 3,000 ppm lead in one or more areas across the yard.

-Vegetable garden soil of 1,000 ppm lead.

-Flower garden soil of 1,000 ppm lead.
+The soil samples were collected on DATE.
+Samples were collected from the top 15 cm (approx. 6”) of soil across the property including any flower and vegetable gardens.
+Soil samples were analyzed with an Olympus Delta Premium x-ray fluorescence (XRF) analyzer to get an estimate of metal concentrations in the soil.
+The XRF readings are provided on the attached soil log.
+Based on the XRF readings, two or three, soil samples were selected for lab analysis to confirm metals concentrations.
+The lab results are also attached.
+We can provide you with information on our detailed sampling methodologies if you are interested.

 “action levels”

 Remediation is offered if soil lead concentrations are greater than established “Action Levels” developed by the Trail Health and Environment Committee (THEC), which includes Teck, Interior Health and the BC Ministry of Environment.
 The action levels are:

-For residential yards:
+For yard soil and flower gardens:

-Full remediation (soil replacement to a depth of 30 cm, about 1 foot) of some or all of your yard if the “yard estimate” of soil lead concentration is greater than 5,000 ppm; and
+if the “yard soil” and/or flower garden soil lead concentration is greater than 5,000 ppm, full remediation (soil replacement to a depth of 30 cm, about 1 foot) of some or all of your yard; and

-Partial remediation if the “yard estimate” of soil lead concentration is greater than 1,000 mg/kg and your family is expecting or there are children under 3 years of age present.
-Partial remediation is intended to prevent or minimize young children’s exposure to lead in dust and soil.
+if the “yard soil” and/or flower garden soil lead concentration is greater than 1,000 ppm and your family is expecting or there are children under 3 years of age present , partial remediation which is intended to prevent or minimize young children’s exposure to lead in dust and soil.
 The extent of remediation is determined case-by-case, generally focused on improving ground cover and any “hot spot” areas.

+For vegetable gardens:

-For vegetable gardens, full remediation (soil replacement to a depth of 60 cm, about 2 feet) if soil lead concentration is greater than 1,000 ppm.
+if soil lead concentration is greater than 1,000 ppm, soil replacement to a depth of 60 cm (about 2 feet),.

 Soil with lead concentrations below these levels do not qualify for remediation at this time.

-Based on the studies of human health done in Trail, remediation decisions based on lead concentrations are also considered protective of other metals such as arsenic and cadmium that may be present in the soil.
+Based on the studies of human health done in Trail, the remediation “action levels” based on lead are also protective of health risks from other metals such as arsenic and cadmium that may be present in the soil.

 For your reference, the Contaminated Sites Regulation (CSR) Matrix Standards for Human Health Protection for Residential Land Use are attached.
-While some metal levels on your property exceed these values (i.e. contamination is present), the human health risks from soil contamination are considered relatively low and are managed through our comprehensive program.
-If soil is well covered, the risks are negligible.
+While some metal levels on your property may exceed these values, the human health risks from soil above these values are considered relatively low based on the human health studies in Trail.
+If soil is well covered with grass or similar barrier, the risks are negligible.
 For information on the health risks from soil or for more information on our program, please visit www.thep.ca.

 CLOSURE (select one)

 The soil results on your property show lead concentrations above the “action levels”.
 The Trail Area Health & Environment Program is offering remediation on your property.
-Please contact our office for more information.
+Please return the attached Remediation Options and Consent Form and we will contact you to schedule the remediation work...

 The soil results on your property show lead concentrations below the “action levels”.
 Your property does not qualify for remediation at this time.
-If you have questions please contact us for more information.
+If you have questions, please contact us for more information.

 Regardless of the soil lead concentrations on your property, the Trail Area Health & Environment Program advises all Trail area residents to: